Battle of Glenmaquin

-The Battle of Glenmaquin also known as Battle Burn was a relatively brief engagement that occurred on 16 June 1642 during the Eleven Years' War.
+The Battle of Glenmaquin was a brief battle on 16 June 1642 during the Eleven Years' War.
 It was fought between the Royalist Laggan Army commanded by Sir Robert Stewart and Irish Confederate forces commanded by Sir Felim O'Neill.
 The battle ended in a decisive victory for the Laggan Army with the Confederate forces suffering heavy losses.

 Background

 As a result of the violence that erupted against Protestants in Ireland after the start of the Irish Rebellion of 1641, numerous settler militias were formed.
-One of the militias created during this period, the Laggan Army, took its name from the fertile farmland of the Laggan Valley in county Donegal, Ulster.
+One of the militias created during this period, the Laggan Army, took its name from the fertile farmland of the Laggan Valley in east County Donegal.

 In the late spring of 1642, Sir Felim O'Neill, a principal organiser of the initial coup and commander of the Irish Ulster Army, assembled a large Confederate army reinforced by the MacDonnells of Antrim and invaded the Laggan Valley.